-5.2.23 Entities may give or receive assets to/from another public sector body (including public sector bodies not covered by the requirements of this Manual) for no consideration.
-Assets acquired in this way are not donated assets.
+6.2.23 Entities may give or receive assets to/from another public sector body (including public sector bodies not covered by the requirements of this Manual) for no consideration.
+Assets acquired in this way will be recognised in accordance with IAS 20 as interpreted in this Manual at paragraph 6.2.70.
 Entities should consult the Treasurer of the States before entering into such a transaction.